David Thesmar: Education

 David Thesmar earned a B.Sc. in economics and physics from the prestigious École Polytechnique in 1995 and a M.Sc. from the Paris School of Economics and ENSAE, followed by an M.Phil. in economics from the London School of Economics (LSE).
 In 2000, he obtained his Ph.D. in economics from EHESS for a thesis supervised by Pierre Cahuc, Francis Kramarz, Patrick Rey, Christophe Chamley and Daniel Cohen.

 Career

 After his graduation, Thesmar began to work as a lecturer and researcher at ENSAE before becoming Associate Professor of Finance at HEC Paris and being promoted to full professor in 2009.
 In 2016, following a short visiting appointment at UC Berkeley's Haas School of Business, Thesmar moved to the MIT Sloan School of Management, where has been since working as the Franco Modigliani Professor of Financial Economics and as Professor of Finance.

+He published The Price of Our Values with Augustin Landier.

 Affiliations

 In parallel to his academic positions, Thesmar maintains affiliations with the Centre for Economic Policy Research and the Cercle des économistes and is a member of the European Economic Association, European Finance Association, and the American Finance Association.

-Between 2007 and 2013, he was a menber of the Conseil d'analyse économique, that advises the French Prime Minister.
+Between 2007 and 2013, he was a member of the Conseil d'analyse économique, that advises the French Prime Minister.

 Finally, he performs editorial duties for the Journal of Finance and the Review of Finance.